 - CNL -60.
-Once launched, website is maintained for the entire duration of program. - Website: Good Energy develops and manages an informational website with features that include program details, an online savings calculator and enrollment, opt-up and opt-out forms for the convenience of participants.
+Once launched, website is maintained for the entire duration of program. - Website: The Program will develop and manage an informational website with features that include program details, an online savings calculator and enrollment, opt-up and opt-out forms for the convenience of participants.